abarker/abarker.github.io/content/understanding_python_imports.rst

 **Packages** are collections of modules organized in a certain way:

-* Any Python module which is inside a directory containing an `__init__.py` file (which may or may not be an empty file) is by definition part of the package associated with that `__init__.py` file.
+* Any Python module which is inside a directory containing an `__init__.py` file, and whose parent directory does not, is by definition part of the package associated with that `__init__.py` file.
+The `__init__.py` file may or may not be an empty file.
 The name of the package is the same as the name of the directory.
 (Formally, packages are just a special kind of module, but in this context packages and modules will be considered to be distinct.)

 * **Subpackages** are defined similarly to packages, as subdirectories of a package directory which also contain an `__init__.py` file.
 Subpackages can have their own subpackages, and so forth.
+They are members of the package corresponding to the top-level directory of the subtree of directories containing `__init__.py` files.

 A module with no `__init__.py` in its directory is not part of any package or subpackage (excepting namespace packages, an advanced topic which is briefly